-Intuitively, it's easy to see why.
-Suppose, upon hearing a twig break in the woods, I shout "There's a bear on the right!"
-My meaning would be perfectly clear, but I have explicitly mentioned only one of the four arguments involved in the to-the-right-of relation; the other three remain implicit and self-relative, determined by circumstance.
+Intuitively, it is easy to see why.
+Suppose, upon hearing a twig break in the woods, I shout "There is a bear on the right!"
+My meaning would be perfectly clear, but I have explicitly mentioned only one of the four arguments involved in the TO-THE-RIGHT-OF relation;4 the other three remain implicit and self-relative, determined by circumstance.
 However I can lessen the degree of implicit self-relativity by mentioning some of the other arguments explicitly.
 Look at this as a two stage process: one to get rid of the implicitness, one to get rid of the self-relativity (implicitness and self-relativity, that is, are distinct; both characterise ground-level action).
-In particular, the first move is to shift from the original statement to another that has roughly the same content, but that makes another argument explicit: "There's someone to the right of me."
+In particular, the first move is to shift from the original statement to another that has roughly the same content, but that makes another argument explicit: "There is someone to the right of me."
 This latter statement is still self-relative, of course, but in a different, explicit, way.
-Now that I have a place for another argument, I can make the second move, and use a different expression to refer to someone else: "There's someone to the right of us all."
+Now that I have a place for another argument, I can make the second move, and use a different expression to refer to someone else: "There is someone to the right of you," or "There is someone to the right of us all."